kyoukel/GifTastic/README.md

 MINIMUM REQUIREMENTS:

     Attempt to complete homework assignment as described in instructions.
 If unable to complete certain portions, please pseudocode these portions to describe what remains to be completed.

-Create a README.md:

-    Add a README.md to your repository describing the project.
-Here are some resources for creating your README.md.
-Here are some resources to help you along the way:

-        About READMEs
-        Mastering Markdown

-Add To Your Portfolio:

-    After completing the homework please add the piece to your portfolio.
-Make sure to add a link to your updated portfolio in the comments section of your homework so the TAs can easily ensure you completed this step when they are grading the assignment.
-To receive an 'A' on any assignment, you must link to it from your portfolio.